jeffreyyoo/SICER-2/README.md

 ##### -cpu/--cpu (Optional)
 The number of CPU cores SICER program will use when executing multi-processing tasks.
 Optimal number of cores is the species' number of chromosomes.
 Default value is the maximum number of cores avaiable in the system.

-##### -opt_o/--optional_output (Optional)
+##### --significant_reads (Optional)
-Additional Outputs: Enter "y" or "n" to have SICER produce a BED file of treatment reads filtered by significant islands and WIG file of filtered reads binned into windows.
+Significant Reads: Type "--significant_reads" flag to have SICER produce a BED file of treatment reads filtered by significant islands and WIG file of filtered reads binned into windows.

 ### RECOGNICER